interledger/rafiki/docs/transaction-api.md

 Authorization ends in two possible states:

 1. Authorized.
-If the user approves the payment before its authorization deadline, the state advances to `FUNDING`.
+If the user approves the payment before its authorization deadline, the state advances to `funding`.

 2. Expired.
-If the authorization deadline is exceeded, the state advances to `EXPIRED`.
+If the authorization deadline is exceeded, the state advances to `expired`.
 Too much time has elapsed for the enforced exchange rate to remain accurate.

 ### Funding

 After quoting completes and the payment is authorized, Rafiki notifies the wallet operator via an `outgoing_payment.funding` [webhook event](#webhooks) to reserve the maximum requisite funds for the payment attempt by moving `maxSourceAmount` of the quote from the funding wallet account owned by the payer to the payment account.

-If the wallet funds the payment, the state advances to `SENDING`.
+If the wallet funds the payment, the state advances to `sending`.

 ### Payment execution

-To send, an instance acquires a lock on a payment with a `SENDING` state.
+To send, an instance acquires a lock on a payment with a `sending` state.

-The instance sends the payment with STREAM, which uses the quote parameters acquired during the `PENDING` state.
+The instance sends the payment with STREAM, which uses the quote parameters acquired during the `pending` state.

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome:

 1. Success.
 If the STREAM sender successfully fulfilled the completion criteria of the payment, sending or delivering the requisite amount, the payment is complete.
-The instance advances the state to `COMPLETED`, the final state of the payment.
+The instance advances the state to `completed`, the final state of the payment.
 2. Irrevocable failure.
-In cases such as if the exchange rate changed (the payment cannot be completed within the parameters of the quote), the payment failed permanently, and the state advances to `FAILED`.
+In cases such as if the exchange rate changed (the payment cannot be completed within the parameters of the quote), the payment failed permanently, and the state advances to `failed`.

-   After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `FAILED`.
+   After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `failed`.

 3. Recoverable failure.
 Rafiki may elect to automatically retry the payment.
-The state remains `SENDING`, but internally tracks that the payment failed and when to schedule another attempt.
+The state remains `sending`, but internally tracks that the payment failed and when to schedule another attempt.
 Includes cases such as:
    - an idle timeout
    - the receiver closed the connection
    - a terminal ILP Reject was encountered

 ### Payment resolution

-In the `COMPLETED` and `FAILED` cases, the wallet is notifed of any remaining funds in the payment account via `outgoing_payment.completed` and `outgoing_payment.cancelled` [webhook events](#webhooks).
+In the `completed` and `failed` cases, the wallet is notifed of any remaining funds in the payment account via `outgoing_payment.completed` and `outgoing_payment.cancelled` [webhook events](#webhooks).

 #### Manual recovery

-A payment in the `EXPIRED` state may be explicitly retried ("requoted") by the user and returned to the `PENDING`.
+A payment in the `expired` state may be explicitly retried ("requoted") by the user and returned to the `pending`.
 The retry will quote (and eventually attempt to send) the payment.
 The payment will still need to be authorized before it is funded or sent.
-(An `EXPIRED` payment was never previously authorized.)
+(An `expired` payment was never previously authorized.)

 ## Incoming Payment Lifecycle